 Trailer for The Good, The Bad and The Ugly (music by Ennio Morricone)

 When I think about my favorite westerns, Ennio Morricone’s music immediately comes to mind.
 It’s hard not to be moved by the somber sounds of wailing harmonicas, Spanish horns, echoing whistles and Edda Dell’Orso’s haunting vocals that manage to perfectly bring to life the dirty, dusty and violent west that lives in my imagination.
-It’s tough to pick a favorite when it comes to Morricone’s soundtracks for spaghetti westerns because he composed so many great ones, including the scores for A Fistful of Dollars (1964), For A Few Dollars More (1965), Once Upon a Time in the West (1968), Death Rides A Horse (1967), My Name Is Nobody (1973), and A Bullet for the General (1966).
-Besides his amazing score for The Good, the Bad, and the Ugly (1966), I’m also really fond of Morricone’s score for The Great Silence (aka Il Grande silenzio) which he recorded in 1968.
+It’s tough to pick a favorite when it comes to Morricone’s soundtracks for spaghetti westerns because he composed so many great ones, including the scores for A Fistful of Dollars (1964), For A Few Dollars More (1965), Once Upon a Time in the West (1968), Death Rides A Horse (1967), My Name Is Nobody (1973), and A Bullet for the General (1966) but The God, The Bad and The Ugly holds a special place in my movie-loving heart.
+I’m also really fond of Morricone’s score for The Great Silence (aka Il Grande silenzio) which he recorded in 1968.

-The Great Silence is one of my favorite westerns directed by Sergio Corbucci and it stars Klaus Kinski in one of his most memorable roles as a vicious bounty hunter who’s being tracked down by a gunman out for revenge called Silence (Jean-Louis Trintignant).
+The Great Silence is an incredible westerns directed by Sergio Corbucci and it stars Klaus Kinski in one of his most memorable roles as a vicious bounty hunter who’s being tracked down by a gunman out for revenge called Silence (Jean-Louis Trintignant).
 Morricone’s score for The Great Silence perfectly captures the mood of Corbucci’s film, which is set in a small dirty town as well as the snow-covered mountains of Utah.
-The main character of the film is called Silence because he can not speak due to having his tongue violently cut out when he was a young boy, so the film has very little dialogue compared to some other westerns.
+The main character of the film is called Silence because he can not speak due to having his tongue violently cut out when he was a young boy so the film has very little dialogue compared to some other westerns.
 The “silence” in the film gives Morricone’s score room to really breath and come alive in ways that are extremely powerful and often very moving.
-It’s an incredible score for a really exceptional western that is filled with many beautiful as well as brutal moments.
+It’s an incredible score for an exceptional film that is filled with many beautiful as well as brutal moments.

 Trailer for The Great Silence (music by Ennio Morricone)